Office Address

 Topline messages on children and COVID-19 vaccination

-Vaccination is the best way to protect children age 5 and older from COVID-19.
+Vaccination is the best way to protect children aged 6months and older from COVID-19.
 COVID-19 has become one of the top 10 causes of pediatric death, and tens of thousands of children and teens have been hospitalized with COVID-19.
 While children and adolescents are typically at lower risk than adults of becoming severely ill or hospitalized from COVID-19, it is still possible.

 The vaccine is safe and effective.
 Before being authorized for children, scientists and medical experts completed their review of safety and effectiveness data from clinical trials of thousands of children.
 The Pfizer COVID-19 vaccine was rigorously tested and reviewed, and more than 11 million adolescents ages 12-17 have already safely received the COVID-19 vaccine.